- White-berry mistletoe

 Mistletoe is a semi-parasitic plant that grows on various host trees.
-Extracts of this plant are used for a variety of conditions including cancer, HIV, hepatitis, and degenerative joint disease.
+Mistletoe extracts are used for a variety of conditions including cancer, HIV, hepatitis, and degenerative joint disease.
 Oral preparations are available as dietary supplements and homeopathic remedies.
-However, research reported in the literature has only evaluated parenterally administered formulations thus far, which are not approved for use in the United States by the Food and Drug Administration.
+However, most clinical research has evaluated mainly parenteral formulations, which are not approved for use in the United States by the Food and Drug Administration.

 Mistletoe preparations induce T-helper 2 immune response, as evidenced by significant eosinophilia during treatment in patients with chronic hepatitis C (2).
-Mistletoe-induced immune stimulation may explain the physical improvements that contribute to reported improvements in cancer patient QoL (5), although others counter that there is no clear mechanistic explanation as to why non-specific immune activation should enhance antitumor activity, even as increased neutrophil counts are held to be a satisfactory endpoint (25).
+Mistletoe-induced immune stimulation may explain physical improvements that contribute to increased quality of life in cancer patients (5).

 Subcutaneous inflammation mimicking metastatic malignancy: In a 61-year-old breast cancer patient 2 months post-surgery, induced by mistletoe injections self-administered over 12 months (35).

 Fatalities: Rare, and due to excessive ingestion of mistletoe teas (33).